YXSIO/RCNN_Summary/README.md

    	  * [To improve](#To-improve)

 ## Course summary
 > You will learn how to build a detection system based on classifier.
-For further improvement, research used to focus on efficiency(Yolo), as well as accuracy.
+> R-CNN is a state-of-the-art visual object detection system that combines bottom-up region proposals with rich features computed by a convolutional neural network.
+> At the time of its release, R-CNN improved the previous best detection performance on PASCAL VOC 2012 by 30% relative, going from 40.9% to 53.3% mean average precision.
 > The Trios of RCNN will help you to understand how the detection algorithm innovate in order to improve the accuracy and efficiency.
 > Further, to understand how attention works in CV is another aspect to make your CV knowledge to a new level.